 One of the uncritical reviews was published in Nature.
-She has a vagina so she must surely be right in her disagreements with Wilczek, Weinberg, Polchinski, and Arkani-Hamed – to suggest otherwise would be an example of sexism.
+She belongs to the "oppressed sex" so she must surely be right in her disagreements with Wilczek, Weinberg, Polchinski, and Arkani-Hamed – to suggest otherwise would be an example of sexism.
 But I had to laugh when I saw the title and the punch line of a Forbes text by Ethan Siegel:

 What is your standing?
 Why do you think you have the right to question the legitimacy of the research voluntarily chosen by a few hundred or at most a few thousand people in the world who think that they're doing something important?You know, this question is a very important one.
 When one of these crackpots spends much of his time by fighting against modern physics, it's hard to justify this jihad by financial considerations.
 Why?
 Less than 1,000 people are actually being paid as string theorists or something "really close" in the world now, and even if you realistically assume that the average string theorist is paid more than the average person, the fraction of the mankind's money that goes to string theory is some "one millionth" or so.
 Or 1/100,000 of the money that goes to porn or any other big industry.
 Moreover, the funds are allocated by special institutions or donors – they're too technical decisions that the taxpayer simply shouldn't make directly.

 So the taxpayer money is unlikely to be a good justification of the frantic hateful efforts by which scumbags of the W*it and Sm*lin type are trying to hurt the image of physics in the eyes of the public (and, if possible, to outlaw string theory research), right?

 So what is the actual justification of these attacks?
 Siegel has articulated his idea about the ultimate sin that is taking place:

 By allowing string theory (etc.) research to exist, the mankind is wasting its best living minds on nonsense.Again, that's a really cute accusation.